humdrum-tools/humdrum-documentation/guide/ch08/index.md

 grep # filename
 ```

-There are several ways to \"turn off\" the special meaning of a
+There are several ways to "turn off" the special meaning of a
 character.
 The simplest way is to precede the character by a backslash
 (\\) as in the following command: